Kohnert posets and polynomials of northeast diagrams: Introduction

 As an initial application of these results we specialize each of these classifications to lock diagrams and polynomials, yielding significantly simpler criterion.
 In future work, we plan to focus on lock diagrams in greater detail and study shellability, rank-unimodality, and enumerative formulas for the number of minimal elements in their Kohnert posets.

 The organization of this paper is as follows.
-In Section \ref{sec:tools}, we define northeast diagrams, introduce labelings on northeast diagrams and the diagrams that arise in their posets, and prove several technical results that will be useful in the arguments for our main theorems.
+In Section \ref{sec:tools}, we define northeast diagrams, introduce labelings on northeast diagrams and the diagrams that arise in their posets, and prove several technical results that are used in the arguments for our main theorems.
 In Sections \ref{sec:Mfree}, \ref{sec:ranked}, and \ref{sec:bounded}, we give the proofs of Theorems \ref{thm:mainMFree}, \ref{thm:mainNEranked}, and \ref{thm:mainNEbounded}, respectively.
 Of the three, we note that the proof of Theorem \ref{thm:mainNEbounded} is the most complex.
 Finally, in Section \ref{sec:lock} we describe and prove how these results specialize to \emph{lock diagrams}.